kparc/kcc/README.md

 #### explicit monadics

 As you already know, the action of a 𝒌 operator depends on the number of arguments passed to it.
 However, there are situations when an operator receives two operands (typically, left and right), but is intended to perform a monadic action using right argument only.
-To disambiguate the rank, the operator can be declared **explicitly monadic** by prepending `:` to it:
+To disambiguate the rank, the operator can be declared **explicitly monadic** by appending `:` to it:

 ```q
 +          /context-aware, either monadic flip or dyadic plus